 12. Avoid exercising 3 hours before going to bed

-By avoiding these 12 dangerous bedtime habits, you can improve the quality of your sleep and wake up feeling refreshed and rejuvenated each day.
-Remember, developing a consistent bedtime routine and creating a comfortable sleep environment are key to achieving a good night’s sleep.
+By avoiding these common bedtime habits, you can improve the quality of your sleep and wake up feeling more energized and refreshed.
+Remember, a good night’s sleep is vital for our overall well-being, especially as we age.
+Sweet dreams!